-Douglas co-teaches a 12-week international arbitration course at Case Western Reserve University School of Law, where he is also the coach of Case Western’s Vis International Commercial Arbitration Moot Court team.
-He also teaches international arbitration at Southwest University of Political Science in Law in Chongqing, China.
+Douglas has previously been an adjunct faculty member at Case Western Reserve University School of Law, where he taught a 12-week international arbitration course for several years.
+He also was a visiting professor at Southwest University of Political Science in Law in Chongqing, China.

 Prior to law school, Douglas worked at several international companies in the US and France.